-Smart Communications, Globe Telecom and DITO Telecommunity are among the three (3) major mobile network service providers in the Philippines.
+Smart Communications, Globe Telecom, and DITO Telecommunity are among the top three (3) major mobile network service providers in the Philippines.
 Smart has Sun Cellular and TNT (Talk ‘n Text) as their subsidiary networks, while Globe has TM (Touch Mobile) and GOMO.

 How to Know Someone’s Mobile Network

 Step 1.
-Click here to open the interactive form.
+Click here to open the network checker tool.

 Step 2.
-Enter your phone number in the local format.
+Enter your phone number using the local format (09 instead of 639).

 Step 3.
-Click the “CHECK NETWORK” button or simply hit enter.
+Then, click the “CHECK NETWORK” button or simply hit enter.

 And done!
-Our form will tell you exactly what network that phone number you entered belongs to.
+Our network checker tool will tell you exactly what the mobile network of the phone number you entered is.

 If the phone number is in international format, simply take the first five digits of that mobile number and change “63” to “0”.
 You should now have a four-digit number you can use for checking.